 Steps:

-- Open the folder and double-click setup.exe
+- Open the mounted drive and run setup.exe

-- Follow the steps, and make sure you keep personal files and apps
+- Choose Keep personal files and apps

 - Click Install

-7. Check Internet Connection or Disable VPN
+7. Check Internet Connection and Disable VPN

 - Restart your router

-- Try connecting to a different network
+- Switch to a stable network if possible